dootss/shodan-dorks/README.md

 This has tons of titles, info and categorisation a lot of other mass-lists don't have.

 Also, every hour, it re-checks every query on here and updates their count.
+It also removes dorks that have 0 results.

 ### **Contents**